endeavouros-team/sandbox/driver-tips.md

 Then run command
 `sudo mkinitcpio -P` and reboot.

-To check that the kernel module has been removed,the following command should give no output:<br>
+To check that the kernel module has been removed, the following command should give no output:<br>
 ```
 lsmod | grep vmd
 ```

-## r8168
+## Realtek 8168

 This applies to machines with the Realtek 8168 Ethernet controller.
 Linux kernel includes a driver `r8169` by default.
 Some (new) machines *may* require the `r8168` driver package.